Delicious stuffed eggplant rolls with ground meat, wrapped in bacon, and topped with tomatoes and cheese. A perfect dish to feed a crowd!

 Vegetables are a wonderful alternative to bread and pasta.
 One of my favorite veggies to use are eggplants because I find they are so versatile.

 Rather than use pasta for things like lasagna and ravioli, many are now using thinly sliced vegetables.
+That's why keto eggplant lasagna has become so popular.
 Another popular thing to do is wrap the slices around a filling similar to stuffed shells.

 A few weeks ago, I asked a friend of mine to help me create a recipe for stuffed eggplant rolls.
 The inspiration for the recipe came from a post at Inside The Rustic Kitchen for eggplant roll-ups with spinach and ricotta.

 There were a number of modifications made to the original eggplant rolls recipe.
 Bacon was added as a wrap and the filling was enhanced with ground meat, basil and other spices.
 And, rather than using the standard ricotta cheese, cream cheese was used in its place.